ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

   ```

 * The `foreach ->` quantifier allows us to eliminate the vast mess of singleton types,
   about which the Hasochism paper is eloquent.
+(That is, `foreach ->` quantifies over an
+  argument usable both at compile-time *and* and runtime, the hallmark of dependent types.)
   For example, today we are sometimes forced
   to write
   ```
   data Nat = Z | S Nat